VincentJ711/gce-elastic-docker/README.md

 ```

 - `main` ""
-- `node_update` will resolve w/ an instanceof Node once the VM has been updated. note, this node has the new ephemeral external ip that was placed onto the VM (whenever a VM is restarted, if it has an ephemeral IP, it is replaced).
+- `node_update` will resolve w/ an instanceof Node once the VM has been updated.
 - `elastic_ready` ""
 - `kibana_ready` ""
 - `sm_upload` ""